Vanishing hitchhiker: Beardsley and Hankey

 Beardsley and Hankey were particularly interested to note one instance (location: Kingston, New York, 1941) in which the vanishing hitchhiker was subsequently identified as the late Mother Cabrini, founder of the local Sacred Heart Orphanage, who was beatified for her work.
-The authors felt that this was a case of Version 'B' glimpsed in transition to Version 'D'.

-Beardsley and Hankey concluded that Version 'A' was closest to the original form of the story, containing the essential elements of the legend.
-Version 'B' and 'D', they believed, were localized variations, while 'C' was supposed to have started life as a separate ghost story which at some stage became conflated with the original vanishing hitchhiker story (Version 'A').
+The authors felt that this was a case of version two glimpsed in transition to version four.
+Beardsley and Hankey concluded that version one was closest to the original form of the story, containing the essential elements of the legend.
+Versions two and four, they believed, were localized variations, while three was supposed to have started life as a separate ghost story, which at some stage became conflated with the original vanishing hitchhiker story (version two).
 One of their conclusions certainly seems reflected in the continuation of vanishing hitchhiker stories: The hitchhiker is, in the majority of cases, female and the lift-giver male.
 Beardsley and Hankey's sample contained 47 young female apparitions, 14 old lady apparitions, and 14 more of an indeterminate sort.

 Baughman

-Ernest W. Baughman's Type- and Motif-Index of the Folk Tales of England and North America (1966) delineates the basic vanishing hitchhiker as follows:
+Ernest W. Baughman's Type- and Motif-Index of the Folk Tales of England and North America (1966) delineates the basic vanishing hitchhiker as:

 Ghost of young woman asks for ride in automobile, disappears from closed car without the driver's knowledge, after giving him an address to which she wishes to be taken.
 The driver asks person at the address about the rider, finds she has been dead for some time.
-(Often the driver finds that the ghost has made similar attempts to return, usually on the anniversary of death in automobile accident.
+(Often, the driver finds that the ghost has made similar attempts to return, usually on the anniversary of death in an automobile accident.
 Often, too, the ghost leaves some item such as a scarf or traveling bag in the car.)

 Baughman's classification system grades this basic story as motif E332.3.3.1.